ChenXiao61/Classification-Color-fundus-photos-transfer-learning-and-image-enhancement/README.md

 eval2.py is used for batch prediction and calculating accuracy, specificity, sensitivity

-eval3.py is used to save the probability of the model predicting each piece roc_curve.py draw the ROC curve and calculate the AUC
+eval3.py is used to save the probability of the model predicting each piece roc_curve.py draws the ROC curve and calculates the AUC